 This sounded the death knell of the Jetliner.
-We couldn't give a production schedule to National Airlines and the whole program was set aside. ally feel that the company made a very bad decision at that point because, rather than resurrecting this program or keeping it trickling along gently, the lure of military orders for the CF-100 and Orenda, with the possibility of continuing military orders, resulted in the company stopping Jetliner development, and never putting it into production.
+We couldn't give a production schedule to National Airlines and the whole program was set aside.
+I personally feel that the company made a very bad decision at that point because, rather than resurrecting this program or keeping it trickling along gently, the lure of military orders for the CF-100 and Orenda, with the possibility of continuing military orders, resulted in the company stopping Jetliner development, and never putting it into production.

 Now you must realize that this all happened in 1951 and '52.
 This was some seven years before the 707 and the DC-8 flew with the airlines in commercial use, and many years before the DC-9.
-If the Jetliner had gone through its normal development, with a thinner wing using some sweepback and with more powerful engines such as the developed Orenda, perhaps - if it had once got into production, it was such a fine flying airplane and had such good performance and handling that, in its normal course of development, I am sure it would have been a DC-9 type aircraft about ten years would have been a DC-9 type aircraft about ten years before that aircraft eventually arrived on the scene.
-It was not in direct competition with the 707 and DC-8.
-They were intended for transcontinental and transatlantic routes, but the Jetliner was designed as an intercity transport, and it would have been ideal in this service.
-I think that if Avro Canada had retained the Jetliner program until their military production was going smoothly, Avro might very well still be in business today in the commercial field.
-When the basket containing all the military eggs was dropped, the loss of the Arrow program eventually broke the company's back.
-This is something that I would rather not go into at this or any other time.
+If the Jetliner had gone t hrough its normal development, with a thinner wing using some sweepback and with more powerful engines such as the developed Orenda, perhaps - if it had once got into production, it was such a fine flying airplane and had such good performance and handling that, in its normal course of development, I am sure it would have been a DC-9 type aircraft about ten years before that aircraft eventually arrived on the scene.